Couverture Birmanie

 Presentation

-In 2011, when Burma (Myanmar) had been under military rule for more than five decades, the junta stepped down in favor of a "semi-civilian" government.
-Its president, ex-general Thein Sein, embarked on a series of democratic reforms, and the 2015 general elections saw Aung San Suu Kyi, the emblematic opposition figure, come to power.
-But what are the real dimensions, meanings and limits of this seemingly spectacular evolution?
+In 2011, after over five decades of military rule in Burma (Myanmar), the military junta officially stepped down in favour of a “semi-civilian” government.
+Its president, former general Thein Sein, embarked upon a series of democratic reforms.
+The general elections of 2015 established political changeover, as Aung San Suu Kyi, emblematic leader of the opposition, came into power.
+But what were the true limitations, extent and significance of this seemingly dramatic transformation?

-Adopting a different angle of approach to the mostly English-language studies devoted to political transition and too often focused on the democratization process alone, this book offers a more general interpretation of the transformations in Burmese society between 2010 and 2017 by French anthropologists, geographers and historians.
-Long-standing specialists and young researchers have enriched the reflections specific to their disciplinary fields with field analyses, cross-disciplinary approaches and perspective analyses, in order to explain the transition and shed light on the analogies and discontinuities between past and present, between the Burma of yesterday and the Burma of tomorrow.
-Offering original keys to understanding the Burmese reform process, in the cities as in the countryside, in the center as in the peripheries, from both the Burmese and international points of view, they also bring to light the interweaving of the rise of Buddhist nationalism, inter-community conflicts and the humanitarian crisis of the Rohingya.
+This collection of essays adopts a fresh approach that differs from that of previous (primarily anglophone) scholarship on the political transition, which has too often focused solely on the process of democratization.
+Rather, it offers a broader interpretation of the changes in Burmese society that unfolded between 2010 and 2017, through the perspectives of French anthropologists, geographers and historians.
+Long-time specialists and young researchers have contributed valuable insight from their respective disciplinary fields through field analysis, cross-disciplinary approaches and contextual viewpoints, in order to explain the transition and shed light on the similarities and discontinuities between the past and the present, between the Burma of yesterday and of tomorrow.
+Their original analysis provides the keys to understanding the Burmese reform process, in both cities and rural areas, at the centre and on the outskirts, and from Burmese and international points of view.
+The essays also bring to light the interconnections between the rise of Buddhist nationalism, inter-community violence and the Rohingya humanitarian crisis.

-Aurore Candier, historian by training and associate researcher at the Centre Asie du Sud-Est (CASE) and the Institut de recherche sur l'Asie du Sud-Est contemporaine (IRASEC), has lived in Burma for over twenty years.
-At the crossroads of conceptual history, global history and the history of colonization, her research focuses on the evolution of knowledge and concepts among Burmese elites, particularly in contact with other languages and cultures, in modern and contemporary Burma.
+Aurore Candier, a historian by training, is a research fellow at the Centre for Southeast Asian Studies (CASE) and the Institute for Research on Contemporary Southeast Asia (IRASEC).
+She lived in Burma for over twenty years.
+At the crossroads of conceptual history, global history and the history of colonialism, her research examines the evolution of the knowledge and concepts of Burmese elites, particularly in contact with other languages and cultures, in modern and contemporary Burma.

 150 pages